edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonCommandLineOptions.md

 !!! edgey "EdgeX 3.0"
     The Common Config flag is new to EdgeX 3.0

-Takes the location where the common configuration is loaded from - either a local file path or a [URI](../general/index.md#uri-for-files) when not using the Configuration Provider.
+Takes the location where the common configuration is loaded from - either a local file path or a URI when not using the Configuration Provider.
+See the [URI for Files](../general/index.md#uri-for-files) section for more details.
 Default is blank.

 Can be overridden with [EDGEX_COMMON_CONFIG](./CommonEnvironmentVariables.md#edgex_common_config) environment variable.